Go Ad-Free

 “Delirium” After Gabapentin for Pain Management:

 The last thing a patient needs after major surgery is “delirium.”
-It is garbage pail term for a collection of rapid mental changes.
+It is a garbage pail term for a collection of rapid mental changes.
 They may include disorientation, delusions, hallucinations, confusion, difficulty thinking, drowsiness, agitation, inability to pay attention and memory problems.

 The authors of the JAMA Internal Medicine study conclude: